-- With host country NDCs: This can occur if an emission reduction or removal is claimed by the host country when it reports lower emission levels to demonstrate implementation and achievement of its NDC and by the country or entity using the carbon credit.
-This form of double claiming is only applicable to carbon credits used for purposes for which double claiming with the host country NDC should be avoided (see Table 17). - With mandatory domestic mitigation schemes: This can occur if carbon credits are issued for emission reductions or removals in sectors covered by an ETS or other mandatory domestic mitigation scheme.
+- 1. With host country NDCs: This can occur if an emission reduction or removal is claimed by the host country when it reports lower emission levels to demonstrate implementation and achievement of its NDC and by the country or entity using the carbon credit.
+This form of double claiming is only applicable if double claiming with the host country NDC should be avoided. - 2.
+With mandatory domestic mitigation schemes: This can occur if carbon credits are issued for emission reductions or removals in sectors covered by an ETS or other mandatory domestic mitigation scheme.